PatrickSannes/BetterLogic/README.md

 V0.9.8
 * Feature: Changed the i and d in increment to increment and decrement (left the i and d for backward compatibility)
 * Bug: Replace filter with find when looking up devices
+* Bug: Fixed delete all function so it also removes all Insights

 V0.9.7
 * Feature: Add increment or decrement to API.
 Call